-(e) Contractual arrangements
+Contractual arrangements

-The Group conducts its business through the Operating Companies in the PRC.
+The Group conducts its business through Congshu Beijing Technology Limited (樅樹(北京)科技有限公司) ("Congshu Beijing") and its subsidiaries (collectively, the "Operating Companies") in the PRC.
 Due to the regulatory restrictions on the foreign ownership of the Business in the PRC, the Group does not have any equity interest in Congshu Beijing.
 The Directors assessed whether or not the Group has control over the Operating Companies by assessing whether it has the rights to variable returns from its involvement with the Operating Companies.
-After assessment, the Directors concluded that the Group has control over the Operating Companies as a result of the Contractual Arrangements and accordingly the financial position and the operating results of the Operating Companies are included in the Group's consolidated financial statements throughout the years ended 31 December 2020 and 2019 or since the respective dates of incorporation/establishment, whichever is the shorter period.
+After assessment, the Directors concluded that the Group has control over the Operating Companies as a result of the Contractual Arrangements and accordingly the financial position and the operating results of the Operating Companies are included in the Group's consolidated financial statements throughout the years ended 31 December 2021 and 2020 or since the respective dates of incorporation/establishment, whichever is the shorter period.
 Nevertheless, the Contractual Arrangements may not be as effective as direct legal ownership in providing the Group with direct control over the Operating Companies and uncertainties presented by the PRC legal system could impede the Group's beneficiary rights of the results, assets and liabilities of the Operating Companies.
 The Directors, based on the advice of its legal counsel, consider that the Contractual Arrangements with Congshu Beijing and its registered equity holders are in compliance with the relevant PRC laws and regulations and are legally enforceable.